bluz71/bluz71.github.io/_posts/2017-11-08-simple-computing-security-tips.md

 Instead of investing in an anti-virus product I instead recommend using [Malwarebytes](https://www.malwarebytes.com) anti-malware software.
-A free version is available that will need to be run manually from time to time, and there is also a commercial version that will offer real-time protection.
+A free version, for personal home use, is available that will need to be run manually from time to time, and there is also a paid version that will offer real-time protection.

-Windows Defender and Malwarebytes compliment each other perfectly and best of all they are available for free.
+Windows Defender and Malwarebytes compliment each other perfectly and provide all the anti-virus protection a person would need.

 Backups
 =======